Actions

 SecRule ARGS "@rx attack2" "phase:2,pass,id:103"

-- If a rule was written to
+# 2. If a rule was written to `block`, but you want it to warn only.

 # Specify how blocking is to be done